confluentinc/confluent-kafka-python/docs/index.rst

   delivery result (success or failure).
   This property may also be set per-message by passing ``callback=callable`` (or ``on_delivery=callable``) to the confluent_kafka.Producer.produce() function.
+  Currently message headers are not supported on the message returned to the callback.
+The ``msg.headers()`` will return None even if the original message had headers set.

 * ``on_commit(kafka.KafkaError, list(kafka.TopicPartition))`` (**Consumer**): Callback used to indicate success or failure of commit requests.